riya1722/Major-project/README.md

 Product Showcase: Display of various organic products with detailed descriptions.

-Blog Section: Articles and updates related to organic farming practices.

 Smooth Animations: Transitions and hover effects for an engaging user experience.

 🔧 Technologies Used